 Clarify your work hours.
 There are ideal times when working from home, especially when there are kids in the mix.
 Establish your hours and be transparent with teammates and management that depend on you.
 If you know someone could be reaching out and you won’t be on reach out in Teams, make a channel if you need to.

 Set up boundaries.
 It’s essential to be present in your personal life.
 Treat the work from home life like regular work and unplug the same amount you would post-commute.

 Create rituals or routines.
 Have your start of the workday ritual and your end of the workday ritual.
 Both of mine involve beverages.
-Coffee, emails, and goal list to start the workday; and a Corona, emails, and following up on my goal list at the end of the day.
+Coffee, emails, and a goal list to start the workday; a Corona, more emails, and following up on my goal list to end the day.

 Get Better at Communicating.

 You had a great close-knit office when you were all in person.
 I hope you haven’t lost that.
 For us at NYB, we’ve increased our team meetings and made video chat a big part of our routine.
 So even if I need to meet with someone one-on-one, I’ll make sure I am visible.

 Create open channels of communication.
 Those conversations you used to have out loud in the office helped you and others around you process work concepts with a better understanding than if you looked them up alone.
 Create servicing questions or personal lines questions Team channels to keep work conversations going with the group.

 Coffee Time (even virtual).
 You can build socializing into your schedules with the team or others outside of your office.
 This will definitely help cabin fever.
 With NYB, I’ve had a few friends in the industry come in and talk about what they do during our Friday meetings.
 It was a good opportunity to add other people into the mix of the small office that can share info we’re all interested in.
 For example, you could have someone from BNI join a Zoom meeting or a client with an interesting outlook or company.